 - Both airlines fly to every corner of the continental United States.
 The route networks of both airlines are equally complete and impressive.

 - Both airlines serve Hawaii from a wide variety of US mainland airports.
+And to be completely honest, the Southwest Airlines Hawaii experience is just as good as the American Airlines Hawaii experience.

 - American Airlines offers a first class seating product.
 Southwest does not.